A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

 \begin{lemma} Let $F$ be an spatial surface. \begin{enumerate} \item[(1)] There is a spatial surface diagram $D$ such that $\operatorname{Sf}(D)$ and $F$ are ambient isotopic in $S^3$. \item[(2)] If $F$ is orientable and oriented, then there is a spatial surface diagram $D$ with no bivalent vertices such that $\overrightarrow{\operatorname{Sf}}(D)$ and $F$ are ambient isotopic in $S^3$ including orientations. \end{enumerate} \end{lemma}

 \begin{proof} We describe an example of ways to construct a diagram of $F$.

 We prove (1).
-By perturbing $F$ slightly, we deform $F$ so that $\mathrm{pr}|_{U}$ is injective for some open subset $U$ of $F$.
+By perturbing $F$ slightly, we deform $F$ so that $U\cap C\ne\emptyset$ and $\mathrm{pr}|_{U}$ is injective for some open subset $U$ of $F$ and each connected component $C$ of $F$.
 We fix an arbitrary trivalent spine $G$ of $F$.
 By an isotopy of $F$, we deform $G$ so that every trivalent vertex of $G$ is contained in $U$.
 We perturb the z-axis of the canonical projection $\mathrm{pr}$ slightly so that $G$ is in regular position.
 Next, we take a thin enough neighborhood $N_G$ of $G$ in $F$.
-If necessary, we deform any twisted part of $N_G$ into the configuration in Figure \ref{FIG:other_twist_band} so that $(G;N_G)$ is in regular position.
-Since $N_G$ and $F$ are ambient isotopic, $\operatorname{Sf}(G;N_G)$ and $F$ are ambient isotopic, where we regard $\operatorname{Sf}(G;N_G)$ as $N_G$.
+If necessary, we deform any twisted part of $N_G$ into the configuration in Fig.~\ref{FIG:other_twist_band} so that $(G;N_G)$ is in regular position.
+Since $N_G$, $F$ and $\operatorname{Sf}(G;N_G)$ are ambient isotopic, $D(G;N_G)$ is a diagram of $F$.

 We prove (2).
-By the consequence of (1), there is a spatial $D:=(D,s)$ such that $\operatorname{Sf}(D)$ and $F$ are ambient isotopic, where we forget the orientation of $F$.
-Let $G$ be a 2,3-spine of $F$ such that $D(G)=D$.
+By the consequence of (1), there is a spatial surface diagram $D:=(D,s)$ such that $\operatorname{Sf}(D)$ and $F$ are ambient isotopic, where we forget the orientation of $F$.
+We regard $F$ as $\operatorname{Sf}(D)$.
+Let $G$ be a 2,3-spine of $F$ such that $(D(G),s(G;F))=D$.
 By an isotopy of $S^3$, we deform the oriented surface $F$ so that any front side of peripheral regions around trivalent vertices of $G$ faces the positive direction of the z-axis.
-By an isotopy of $S^3$ that keeps any peripheral region of trivalent vertices fixed, we deform all full twisted bands as illustrated in Figure \ref{FIG:full_twist_to_curl}.
-Then, we obtain a spatial surface diagram $D'$ with no bivalent vertices such that $\overrightarrow{\operatorname{Sf}}(D')$ and $F$ are ambient isotopic in $S^3$ including orientations. \end{proof}
+By an isotopy of $S^3$ that keeps any peripheral region of trivalent vertices fixed, we deform $F$ so that $(G;F)$ is in regular position and $F$ has no corner-arcs: all full twisted bands are deformed as illustrated in Fig.~\ref{FIG:full_twist_to_curl}.
+Then, we obtain a spatial surface diagram $D'=D(G;F)$ with no bivalent vertices such that $\overrightarrow{\operatorname{Sf}}(D')$ and $F$ are ambient isotopic in $S^3$ including orientations. \end{proof}

-\subsection{The proof of Theorem \ref{THM:main_non_oriented}}
+\subsection{The proof of Theorem~\ref{THM:main_non_oriented}}

-For also spatial trivalent graph diagrams, Reidemeister moves are defined as illustrated in Figure \ref{FIG:spatial_graph_Reidemeister} (cf. \cite{kauffman1989}).
+For also spatial trivalent graph diagrams, Reidemeister moves are defined as illustrated in Fig.~\ref{FIG:spatial_graph_Reidemeister} (cf.~\cite{kauffman1989}).
 Two spatial trivalent graph diagrams are related by Reidemeister moves if and only if the two spatial graphs are ambient isotopic in $S^3$.
-We use the same symbols as the spatial surface diagrams; an R2, R3 or R5 move of Figure \ref{FIG:spatial_graph_Reidemeister} is the same as that of Figure \ref{FIG:spatial_surface_Reidemeister_move}.
+We use the same symbols as the spatial surface diagrams; an R2, R3 or R5 move of Fig.~\ref{FIG:spatial_graph_Reidemeister} is the same as that of Fig.~\ref{FIG:spatial_surface_Reidemeister_move}.